Cambourne: Sport

 Various sports clubs are located in the villages, including football, rugby, tennis, netball and cricket clubs with their own pitches.

 Cambourne cricket club was formed in 2003, but did not begin playing competitive cricket until 2006 due to delays to the delivery and maturity of playing facilities.
 The club has enjoyed a sustained period of growth since its inception, culminating in the award of ECB Clubmark status in 2008, which demonstrates proven higher levels of organisation, management, coaching and safety.
-The club has three adult teams playing in the Saturday CCA leagues and three Colts teams playing in the CYCA leagues.
+As of 2026, the club has five adult teams playing in the Saturday CCA leagues as well as a Sunday and two midweek sides, six Colts teams playing in the CYCA leagues, and four girls and two women's sides playing in the Cambridge Women's and Girls' cricket leagues.
 Building work on a new pavilion in Lower Cambourne was completed in April 2007 and a second ground in Great Cambourne opened in August 2009 behind the church which allowed the club to enter a 3rd adult team into the league and presents further opportunity for growth.

 The senior football club is Cambourne Rovers FC, whose Saturday side plays in the Cambridgeshire Football League BIS Division 1a.
 A reserve team also plays.
 CRFC is further represented by a Sunday league team, competing in the Halls of Cambridge Sunday League Division 4B.

 The largest junior football club is called Cambourne FC, with a Soccer School for U6, an U7 team in playing in the Hunts Mini League, an U8 team, an U9 team, two U10 teams, and two U11 teams playing in the Cambs Mini League.
 The club also has an U12 and an U13 team playing in the Cambs Colts league.

 Cambourne Exiles Rugby Club was formed in 2005 when some of the villagers decided to form a rugby-related social group.
 The first game was on 26 November 2005, against Saffron Walden 3.
 The team have grown to be a competent threes-level team.
 After the first season of friendly matches, in 2006 the team joined the Greene King Merit League.

 A new sports pavilion was completed in September 2011 on the playing fields off Back Lane, Greater Cambourne.
 This has multi-changing facilities for the Football and Rugby pitches and a maintenance shed for the Parish Council.
 In November 2011, the second-floor bar was opened as Cambourne Sports and Social Club.